GabelHub/FAMoS/README.md

-If the algorithm is able to find a better model, the current method will be used in the next iteration as well (except the swap method, which always uses a forward serch next - if it doesn’t terminate in that step).
+If the algorithm is able to find a better model, the current method will be used in the next iteration as well (except the swap method, which always uses a forward search next - if it doesn’t terminate in that step).
 If no better model is found, the algorithm will change the method according to the following scheme: